craic/pi_power/README.md

 /home/pi/pi_power.py --safe &
 ```

-Note the *--safe* option.
+Note the **--safe** option.
 Use this while you are testing.
 It delays the system shutdown for two minutes.
 Certain errors in your circuit can trigger an immediate shutdown.
 If you run into that, this delay gives you two
 minutes to edit *rc.local* and comment out the lines while you fix the problem.

-Once you have tested your system and you are confident that all is well, you can remove the *--safe* option.
+Once you have tested your system and you are confident that all is well, you can remove the **--safe** option.
 ```bash
 /home/pi/pi_power_leds.py &
 /home/pi/pi_power.py &
 ```

-*And that's it... once you have it set up it should just work...*
+*And that's it... hope you like it...*

 # Notes